-Following the introduction to the report in Section 2, In Part I of the CP, ESMA sets out its proposal for the RTS on the application of position limits to commodity derivatives (RTS 21a).
-Draft RTS 21a includes the proposals arising from ESMA empowerments to develop draft RTS to determine procedures for financial entities undertaking hedging activities and for liquidity providers to apply for an exemption from position limits.
-Draft RTS 21a, which will be repealing RTS 21, also retains the provisions of RTS 21 that are not impacted by the changes made to the position limit regime.
+Section 2 presents the overall approach to this final report.
+In Part I of the final report, ESMA sets out its final proposal for a draft RTS on the application of position limits to commodity derivatives (RTS 21a).
+Draft RTS 21a includes the proposals arising from ESMA's empowerments to develop draft RTS to determine procedures for financial entities undertaking hedging activities and for liquidity providers to apply for an exemption from position limits.
+Draft RTS 21a, which will be repealing RTS 21, also retains the provisions of RTS 21 that are not impacted by the changes made to the position limit regime and contains additional proposals by ESMA to improve the functioning of the position limits regime based on experiences following the application of MiFID II in January 2018.

-In Part II of the CP, ESMA explains the amendment it considers necessary to ITS 4 as a consequence of the exclusion of securitised derivatives from the scope of position limits.

-Finally, Part III of the CP contains ESMA's proposal for RTS on position management controls.
+In Part II of the final report, ESMA explains the amendment it considers necessary to ITS 4 as a consequence of the exclusion of securitised derivatives from the scope of position limits.
+Part III of the final report contains the draft RTS on position management controls.
+Annex I provides a detailed description of feedback received to the consultation.
+Annex II contains the final Cost Benefit Analysis (CBA) and Annex III, the draft RTS and ITS.